Beck / Landolf / Rossy / Huber

-Beck, Landolf and Rossy are playing a distinct, undogmatic yet melodically and emotionally authentic variety of modern Jazz, always looking for the core of the melody and following the intuition of the moment.
+Beck, Landolf, Rossy and Huber play a distinct, undogmatic yet melodically and emotionally authentic variety of modern Jazz, always looking for the core of the melody and following the intuition of the moment.

 The uncommon and also challenging ensemble lends itself to a large variety of colours and structures from a chamber-music-like transparency to almost orchestral density while leaving space for spontaneous interplay.

-All three players assume the role oft he soloist, accompanist and rhythm section, drawing on their vast experience as instrumentalists, band-leaders and composers.
+All four players assume the role of the soloist, accompanist and rhythm section, drawing on their vast experience as instrumentalists, band-leaders and composers.

-The repertory consists mainly of original compositions with the addition of selected compositions by Monk, Mingus, Weill and others.
+The repertoire consists mainly of original compositions with the addition of selected compositions by Monk, Mingus, Weill and others.

-The collectively led trio has formed in 2013 and has performed some concerts in Switzerland as well as in Barcelona.
-In march 2014 the first album “Aphorism” has been recorded in Begues, Spain and has appeared in 2015 with Unit records.
+The collectively led quartet formed first as the Beck/Landolf/Rossy trio in 2013 and since then the trio has performed concerts in Switzerland and Spain.
+In March 2014 their first album «Aphorism» was recorded in Begues, Spain, and appeared in 2015 with Unit records.